 You also have the flexibility to book professional meeting rooms which you wouldn’t working from home.
 There’s no need for you to run around town looking for a quiet spot to meet a client.
 You can fall back on these rooms allowing you to devote your attention to other pressing matters.

 Finally, if you ever move home, having a virtual office address registered to your business can streamline your business affairs.
 You won’t need to update your home address as your business contact address every time you move, giving you one less thing to worry about!
 You can set up your home office anywhere you like without notifying the world.

 Every registered business in the UK must provide a registered address with the Companies House.
 This address is publicly available online.
 If you don’t have a physical office space or a virtual address, you will have to use your home address which will be listed for the world to see.

 If this makes you uncomfortable, then registering for a virtual dedicated office address will help you separate your personal and business affairs, giving you the privacy you need.

-Drawbacks of having a virtual office
+What are the drawbacks of having a virtual office?

 Now let’s turn our attention to Rob.
 Rob is running a small social media consultancy from a co-working space.
 His business is gaining traction and he has a strong team helping him tie everything together.